SrijanRoy12/Cold-Reach-Mail-for-Interviewers/README.md

 {{name}}, {{company}}, {{title}}

-Sample Email Template:
+Example Template

 Subject: Internship Application – {{your_name}}

 Dear {{title}},

 My name is {{your_name}}, a Computer Science student at {{university}}.
-I’m reaching out to explore internship opportunities at {{company}}.
+I’m writing to express interest in internship opportunities at {{company}}.

 Best regards,
 {{your_name}}